Program Schedule and Themes

 Creating a healthy(ier) planet

-Helping people make healthy lifestyle choices, facilitating peak human performance, and improving the treatment of complex human problems Clinical Psychology
+Helping people make healthy lifestyle choices, facilitating peak human performance, and improving the treatment of complex human problems Addiction Psychology

 Counselling Psychology